Animal Surgery Services

-Our Rancho Cucamonga clinic offers a vast array of surgical procedures for cats and dogs in accordance with stringent surgical protocols.
+Our Rancho Cucamonga clinic offers a vast array of vet surgery procedures for cats and dogs in accordance with stringent surgical protocols.

-A dedicated team member will administer anesthesia and continuously monitor your pet during each surgical procedure using electronic patient monitoring equipment.
+A dedicated vet surgeon will administer anesthesia and continuously monitor your pet during each surgical procedure using electronic patient monitoring equipment.
 In addition, pain management will be provided.

-Pain management and post-operative monitoring are our top priorities following surgery.
-Your veterinarian will also give you detailed instructions for at-home care.
+Pain management and post-operative monitoring are our top priorities following the vet surgery.
+Your vet surgeon will also give you detailed instructions for at-home care.

 We always keep you informed as to why we are recommending a surgical procedure for your pet, as well as any post-operative care that will be required at home.